An Embodied Approach to Emotional Regulation: Understanding the role of cakras and glands in human behaviour

 Scroll down for more information about the event hosts, offerings, and more.

-Oneness Wellbeing, in cooperation with Martha's Vineyard Retreats, presents “Yoga Psychology: The Link Between Cakras, Vrttis and Emotions”.
-Using ancient techniques to help with modern mental health epidemics, this workshop will benefit psychologists, psychiatrists, social workers, students, laypeople, yoga enthusiasts and the curious.
+Using ancient techniques to help with modern mental health epidemics, this workshop will benefit Psychologists, Psychiatrists, Counselors, Social Workers, Licensed/Pre-licensed Behavioral Health Professionals, laypeople, yoga enthusiasts and the curious.
 Set in the natural beauty of Stillpoint in picturesque West Tisbury, Massachusetts, this is a one-of-a-kind opportunity to deepen our understanding of East meets West in mental health and wellbeing.

 Bring a friend, family member, or come on your own, for an informative and fun weekend of meditation, transformative workshops, yoga sessions with experienced teachers, mantra music, beach walks, gourmet vegan food and more.